Aspose/releases.aspose.com/content/en/barcode/python-net/new-releases/aspose.barcode-for-python-via-.net-24.7.0-linux-manylinux1-x86_64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This wheel contains Aspose.BarCode for Python via .NET version 24.7.0, built for Linux and targeting the x86_64 architecture.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Linux developers can build advanced barcode processing solutions in Python with Aspose.BarCode for Python via .NET 24.7.0.
+It equips developers with updated barcode image verification and includes a QR code recognition boost.

+### Barcode Image Analysis on Linux

+The barcode image comparison algorithm has been enriched in the latest Python barcode API release.
+Users can now add updated barcode image comparison capability to their Linux applications.

+### High-quality QR Code Recognition

+This version of Aspose.BarCode for Python via .NET augments the QR code recognition functionality through the updated `high-quality` preset for detecting QR codes more accurately on Linux-powered systems.

+### Generate Australian Post Barcode Seamlessly

+Generating Australian Post barcodes more accurately is easier than ever with the latest Python API release, as we have fixed the issues with `aspose.barcode.generation.AustralianPostParameters`.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for Python via .NET 24.7.0 Release Notes](https://releases.aspose.com/barcode/python-net/release-notes/2024/aspose-barcode-for-python-via-dotnet-24-7-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}